Skip to main content

 What the team member can do

-• Access features based on their assigned role and permissions (Admin, Supporter, custom roles, etc.).
+• Access features based on their assigned role and permissions.

 • Perform day-to-day work inside Equip.